apache/tvm/docs/langref/hybrid_script.rst

 .. code-block:: python

-   if condition:
+   if condition1 and condition2 and condition3:
        # do something
+   else:
+       # do something else
+   # Select
    a = b if condition else c

 However, NO ``True`` and ``False`` keyword supported yet.